 - The heart of your commitment to minister at the Ranch is your willingness to spend as much time as possible with the young people who come here for help.
 This is done in a variety of ways: sleeping in a dorm room with 1-3 students, working with them, informal counseling times, teaching at formal and informal settings, and relaxing and recreating with them.
 You are encouraged to take initiative in as wide a variety of relational, teachable and/or confrontational "ministry moments" as possible, thereby learning by doing.

-- The students (males age 16-19 and females age 16-25) who come here may suffer from low self-esteem, depression, bitterness, rebellion, lack of love, substance abuse, physical or sexual abuse, emotional disturbances, immorality, or a variety of other emotional and spiritual problems.
+- The students (currently males age 16-21 and females age 16-25) who come here may suffer from low self-esteem, depression, bitterness, rebellion, lack of love, substance abuse, physical or sexual abuse, emotional disturbances, immorality, or a variety of other emotional and spiritual problems.
 Each one is seeking help because of a personal and/or family crisis.
 We seek to introduce every student to Christ and lead each one into a consistent daily walk with the Lord.
 Your spiritual maturity and commitment are essential as you, along with other interns and staff, model Christ daily in a wide variety of settings and circumstances.

 - Because there has been relatively little healthy parental involvement in the lives of many of the students, they have a tremendous need for security and consistency.
 Therefore, the Ranch provides a structured environment.
 One of your responsibilities will involve enforcing the basic rules of conduct and addressing inappropriate behavior.
 You will be expected to do this with firm kindness.

 - The ministry is located on an 86-acre ranch and, as such, there is moderate physical labor required of everyone.
 This gives you the opportunity to model proper Christian behavior and attitudes even in difficult situations as you supervise and work alongside residents.